Applying to a job online can feel like dropping your resume into a black hole.

 Here are 3 things to consider as you enter the interviewing and offers stage of the job search:

 - Know MIT’s Recruiting Policies and Expectations.
-Before entering the interview process, be sure to know your recruiting rights and responsibilities and be aware of the recruiting policies and procedures expected for employers.
+Whether you are interviewing through On-Campus Recruiting or not, be sure to know your recruiting rights and responsibilities before you interview.
+You should also be aware of the recruiting policies and procedures expected for employers.
 If you have questions about MIT’s recruiting policies or how to handle a difficult situation with an employer, let us know.
 Email us, come by during drop-in hours, or schedule an appointment on CareerBridge.

 - Schedule a Mock Interview.
 Interviewing takes practice.
 Start by reading our advice for a successful interview, but practice with us too.
 A mock interview with a career advisor can be helpful — especially if you’ve never interviewed before.
 Mock interviews are 50 minute one-on-one appointments.
 We'll ask you common interview questions and offer constructive feedback about your responses.
-To prepare, practice on your own with InterviewStream.
+To prepare, practice on your own with InterviewStream (requires MIT login).

 - Prepare to Negotiate.
 Even before receiving a job offer, you might need to negotiate.
 Maybe you want to reschedule an interview, or you need more time to make a decision.
 Once you have an offer you hope to accept, there may be pieces of it you'd like to negotiate, such as start date, salary, relocation reimbursements, signing bonus, or even elements of a non-disclosure agreement.
 Learn how to negotiate with help from us.
 See our events calendar for a negotiating workshop and schedule an appointment to talk your situation over with a career advisor.